DFAdrian/First-react-project/README.md

-# First solo proyect using React
+# First solo proyect using React on Scrimba

 Quick start: